 The continued growth in these underlying companies' businesses, profits and their implied valuations is expected to yield attractive exit valuations, allowing the Helios Funds to realize at profitable exit multiples of invested capital.
-Helios Funds II and III, which together form a significant part of the fair value of Carried Interest Proceeds, are currently on track to meet their target exit dates through 2022 to 2024 with Carried Interest Proceeds expected to be realized beginning in 2023.
+Helios Funds II and III, which together form a significant part of the fair value of Carried Interest Proceeds, are currently on track to meet their target exit dates through 2022 to 2025 with Carried Interest Proceeds expected to be realized beginning in 2023.
+The company has assessed the impacts related the COVID-19 pandemic, the conflict in Ukraine and increased market volatility in the estimates of the exit forecasts.
+These market conditions may contribute to greater uncertainty, which may lead to changes in the amount and timing in exit, which may impact the valuation.

-At March 31, 2022, the company's internal valuation model indicated that the fair value of its TopCo LP Class A Limited Partnership Interest was \$87,574 (December 31, 2021 - \$90,223).
+At June 30, 2022, the company's internal valuation model indicated that the fair value of its TopCo LP Class A Limited Partnership Interest was \$77,734 (December 31, 2021 - \$90,223).